 Earnestine & Hazel’s has a reputation for being one of the most haunted buildings — even in the United States.
-With its own haunted jukebox, number of wandering ghosts and customers even being touched, there’s no doubt this place has serious creepy vibes.
+With its own haunted jukebox, a number of wandering ghosts and customers even being touched, there’s no doubt this place has serious creepy vibes.
 The former Memphis brothel is most famous for its jukebox that randomly plays on its own.
-A customer will experience the jukebox playing the sound that they were in the process of requesting, before they even put their money in.
-It’s also been known to turn on randomly, even when it isn’t plugged in.
+The occasional customer experiences the jukebox playing the sound they were in the process of requesting before they even put their money in.
+It’s also been known to turn on randomly even when it isn’t plugged in.
 Some even say it picks up on your conversation and plays something related.

 Box Office Hours: Monday through Friday, 9 a.m. to 5 p.m.

 It is believed the Orpheum Theatre is haunted by Mary, a little girl who was killed outside of the theater when she was hit by a trolley in 1921.
 She is sometimes spotted during performances, especially those with children.
 The Orpheum even saves the seat C5 just for Mary.
 Aside from performing on stage during shows, she has also been known to slam doors and flick the lights off and on.

 374 Metal Museum Drive, Memphis, TN 38106 • (901) 774- 6380

 Hours: Tuesday through Saturday, 11 a.m. to 5 p.m.

 Admission: Adults, $8; seniors (62+), $6; military and student discounts, $5; children (ages 5 to 17), $4